At a glance

 Certain individuals may want to express more caution before embarking on their inositol journey.

-Although inositol does not have any documented drug-drug interactions, always check for interactions and verify its compatibility with your prescriptions.
+Interactions With Other Medications: Although inositol does not have any documented drug-drug interactions, always check for interactions and verify its compatibility with your prescriptions.

-While inositol has shown promise in supporting fertility in women with PCOS, those undergoing fertility treatments should discuss inositol supplementation with their fertility specialist.
+Women Undergoing Fertility Treatments or IVF: While inositol has shown promise in supporting fertility in women with PCOS, those undergoing fertility treatments should discuss inositol supplementation with their fertility specialist.

 Is Daily Inositol Powder Safe Long-Term?